TULiberalArts/Geography-and-Urban-Studies/pages/research.md

 **Evaluating Collaborative Land Use Projects (Rob Mason)**

 Rob Mason’s book, _Collaborative Land Use Management: The Quieter Revolution in Place-Based Planning_, proposed a broad framework for understanding and evaluating specific land use programs.
 Among the measures included in the model were ecosystem health, landscape integrity, cost effectiveness, social justice, carbon impacts and vulnerability management.
-Following on the book’s discussion of these evaluative dimensions — and their relevance to case studies ranging over multiple and overlapping spatial scales — will be refinement of the model and application to specific programs.
+Following on the book’s discussion of these evaluative dimensions—and their relevance to case studies ranging over multiple and overlapping spatial scales—will be refinement of the model and application to specific programs.

 **Relationships between Community Planning, Environmental Management, and Information Technology (Michele Masucci)**

-Previous research by Michele Masucci examined the relationships between community planning, environmental management and information uses and technologies in non-governmental organizations in the Atlantic Rainforest Region of Brazil, in the Apalachicola-Chattahoochee-Flint (ACF) River Basin region, and in Philadelphia, Pennsylvania.
+Previous research by Michele Masucci examined the relationships between community planning, environmental management and information uses and technologies in non-governmental organizations in the Atlantic Rainforest Region of Brazil, in the Apalachicola-Chattahoochee-Flint (ACF) River Basin region, and in Philadelphia.
 Professor Masucci developed an appropriate technology GIS that analyzed drought and flood data for the ACF River Basin that permitted an analysis of the relationship between information resources and drought contingency planning during a period of extreme fluctuation in drought and flood conditions during the 1980s and 1990s in the southeastern US.
 The outcomes of this study were the focus of a book (co-authored with Richard Perritt) entitled _Human Environmental Interchange: Managing the Effects of Recent Droughts in the Southeastern U.S_.

 **Environmental Justice of Urban Air Pollution (Jeremy Mennis)**